Dino De Laurentiis

-Agostino "Dino" De Laurentiis (/it/; 8 August 1919 – 10 November 2010) was an Italian film producer and businessman who held both Italian and American citizenship.
+Agostino "Dino" De Laurentiis (/it/; 8 August 1919 – 10 November 2010) was an Italian and American film producer and businessman.
 Following a brief acting career in the late 1930s and early 1940s, he moved into film production; alongside Carlo Ponti, he brought Italian cinema to the international scene in the post-World War II period.

 He produced or co-produced over 500 films, with 38 of his Hollywood films receiving Academy Award nominations.
 He was also the creator and operator of DDL Foodshow, a chain of Italian specialty foods stores.

 Early life

 Agostino De Laurentiis was born in Torre Annunziata, Kingdom of Italy, on 8 August 1919.
 He grew up selling spaghetti made by his father's pasta factory.
 His older brother, Luigi De Laurentiis (1917–1992), later followed him into film production.
 He studied at the Centro Sperimentale di Cinematografia in 1937 and 1938, but his studies were interrupted by the outbreak of World War II.